-- 10.2.1 If any PIC CoC participants, Lead Agency employees, PIC CoC members, Committee members or Officers have reasonable cause to believe a participant or member has violated the Code of Conduct, they shall inform the Vice Chair in writing, who shall inform the participant or member of the complaint and afford the participant or member an opportunity to respond to the complaint.
-After hearing the participant's or member's response, the Vice Chair shall inform the PIC CoC Advisory Board of the complaint and response. - 10.2.2 The PIC CoC Advisory Board shall determine if the participant or member violated the Code of Conduct and shall take appropriate corrective action. - 10.2.3 After hearing a disclosure of the complaint, response and review of all material facts, the PIC - CoC Advisory Board will determine if a violation of the Code of Conduct occurred. - 10.2.4 After exercising due diligence in determining whether a violation of the Code of Conduct occurred, the PIC CoC Advisory Board will report its findings to the appropriate persons, committee or to the PIC CoC General Membership.

-10.2.5 If a violation has been determined to have occurred, the PIC - CoC Advisory Board shall determine the appropriate corrective action including but not limited to termination of the PIC - CoC membership or reporting to the participant's agency.
+- 10.2.1 If any CoC participants, Lead Agency employees, CoC members, Committee members or Officers have reasonable cause to believe a participant or member has violated the Code of Conduct, they shall inform the Vice Chair in writing, who shall inform the participant or member of the complaint and afford the participant or member an opportunity to respond to the complaint.
+After hearing the participant's or member's response, the Vice Chair shall inform the O'ahu CoC Board of the complaint and response. - 10.2.2 The O'ahu CoC Board shall determine if the participant or member violated the Code of Conduct and shall take appropriate corrective action. - 10.2.3 After hearing a disclosure of the complaint, response and review of all material facts, the Board of Directors will determine if a violation of the Code of Conduct occurred. - 10.2.4 After exercising due diligence in determining whether a violation of the Code of Conduct occurred, the O'ahu CoC Board will report its findings to the appropriate persons, committee or to the CoC General Membership. - 10.2.5 If a violation has been determined to have occurred, the O'ahu CoC Board shall determine the appropriate corrective action including but not limited to termination of the CoC membership or reporting to the participant's agency.